AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

 ## Sample *.stingray_plugin* file

 The following code block provides a minimal working plug-in definition that you can use as a model to get started developing your own plug-ins.
-Copy and paste this information into a new text file with the *.stingray_plugin* extension, and make it visible to the editor's ~{ Plugin Manager }~.
+Copy and paste this information into a new text file with the *.stingray_plugin* extension, and make it visible to the editor's **Plugin Manager**.
+See ~{ Add and remove plug-ins using the Plugin Manager }~.

 If you're familiar with the [`package.json` format](https://docs.npmjs.com/files/package.json) used by [node.js](https://nodejs.org/en/), many of these fields will be familiar to you already.